Zocdoc/javascript/README.md

 ## <a name='modules'>Modules</a>

+  - The file should start with Cassette references to its dependencies
-  - The module should start with a `!`.
+  - The code should start with a `;`.
 This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
+  - The file should be named with PascalCase
+  - The file should consist of a IIFE that passes in the result of a call to `ZD.module` with the module name
-  - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
-  - Always declare `'use strict';` at the top of the module.

     ```javascript
-    // fancyInput/fancyInput.js
+    // @reference /App_Scripts/Framework

-    !function(global) {
+    ;(function(fancyInput) {
-      'use strict';

-      var previousFancyInput = global.FancyInput;

-      function FancyInput(options) {
+        fancyInput.FancyInput = function FancyInput(options) {
             this.options = options || {};
-      }

-      FancyInput.noConflict = function noConflict() {
-        global.FancyInput = previousFancyInput;
-        return FancyInput;
         };

-      global.FancyInput = FancyInput;
-    }(this);
+    }(ZD.module('FancyInput'));
     ```

     **[[⬆]](#TOC)**